ninjayoto/tiktok-domains/README.md

 # Tiktok-domains
-Use the list in tiktok-domains.txt to block access to tiktok.
+Use the list in [ticktok-domains.txt](https://github.com/ninjayoto/tiktok-domains/blob/master/tiktok-domains.txt) to block access to tiktok.